Travel the World

 2. Tour the Guinness Storehouse

-Raise a pint-or two-to Ireland’s favourite tipple.
+You can’t visit Ireland without raising a pint (or two) to its people’s favourite tipple.
 The Guinness Storehouse and its St. James Gate Brewery in Dublin welcomes over 1-million visitors each year to their on-site stout producing plant.
-Brewing over 3-million pints daily, the Guinness Storehouse gives a behind-the-scenes look into their thirst-quenching enterprise.
+Brewing more than 3-million pints daily, the Guinness Storehouse gives a behind-the-scenes look into their thirst-quenching enterprise.
 Witness the brewing process, get hands-on experience pulling pints, and sample the final product.
 The hospitality extends to light refreshments and traditional Irish meals in four eating establishments.
 Or satisfy your cravings with a well-earned pint while taking in the stunning 360-degree views of Dublin from the relaxing environs of their Gravity bar.

 3. Have an Irish Adventure